Vonveron/Resume/README.md

 # Parrié Vonverons Resume Of Completed and Ongoing Swift UI / iOS Projects

+# About Me

+My name is Parrié Vonveorn.
+I've been learning and developing apps on the apple ecosystem since 2022.
+I completed my first Demo App in 2022 using older UIkit arictechture and learned the basics of Swift UI in 2023.
+Since then I've been steadily growing my skills and have the two following projects as demonstartions of my skills.

 # Weather App: Completed
 A Basic weather app demo I've followed to establish core fundamentals of Swift.